 - 1. Share one of the stories of an asylum seeker or refugee by reading or showing a video. - 2.
-After the story, ask students what stood out for them, what may have shocked them or what seemed unfair. - 3.
-Present a few quotes from either Catholic teaching or the gospels.
+After the story, ask students what stood out for them, what may have shocked them or what seemed unfair. - Provide a page of quotes from Catholic teaching, including the gospels.
 Ask each student to choose one or two of these quotes which have bearing on one or more aspects of the story and to think about what that means for the way people seeking asylum should be treated. - 4.
-Invite students to share their findings in small groups or have a general class discussion.
+Invite students to share their findings in small groups. - 5.
+Make a connection between what has been covered and the particular action in which

-- Make a connection between what has been covered and the particular action in which your students are to participate, eg the need for solidarity, an expression of empathy and love of neighbour or challenge to unjust policies. - 6.
+- your students are to participate, eg the need for solidarity, an expression of empathy and love of neighbour or challenge to unjust policies. - 6.
 Conclude with a time of quiet and the prayer.